DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-21 Journal Entry Notes.md

 ### Standard Journal Entries
 Standard journal entries should literally read like short diary entries written by the Archmage as he was creating Avernoth.

+These are some topics that should be covered in the standard journal entries and how they could be approached in each set:

 #### Set 1 Standard Journal Entries
 - The Archmage's mind is still *mostly* in tact.
 His line of thinking should seem clear and rational.
 - He made the decision to create Avernoth and flee to it because he was growing increasingly paranoid about the consequences of his actions
+- While serving as part of the Musarun Empire, the Archmage created a magical device that could create

 > Note: There are only 3 standard journal entries in set 1.